tkesgar/nuxt-elysia/README.md

   - Full Eden Treaty features (end-to-end type safety, lightweight size)
   - **Isomorphic client**: Eden Treaty works in both server-side and client- side without additional configuration
+  - Pass headers sent by browser to Elysia app (the list of headers is configurable)
 - **Works in both Node.js and Bun**
   - Run in Bun for maximum performance
   - Run in Node.js for better compatibility with some packages (while waiting